CHIHCHIEH-LAI/HLS/FP_SmithWaterman/README.md

 The Smith-Waterman algorithm performs local sequence alignment, that is, for determining similar regions between two strings of DNA or RNA sequences.
 Instead of looking at the entire sequence, the Smith-Waterman algorithm compares segments of all possible lengths and optimized the similarity measure.
 For more information about smith-waterman, please refer to [docs](https://github.com/CHIHCHIEH-LAI/HLS/blob/main/FP_SmithWaterman/docs) or [wiki](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm).

 ### Project Aim
 This project accelerates the Smith-Waterman algorithm on U50 fpga with Vitis and aims to make the design scalable for database string size.
-The system is composed of one software host application and one hardware kernel component.
-The host application ramdonly generates a query and a database sequence and send the two sequences to hardware kernel to get direction
+The system is composed of one software host application (maincl.cpp) and one hardware kernel component (compute_matrices.cpp).
+The host application ramdonly generates a query and a database sequence and send the two sequences to hardware kernel to calculate direction maxtrix and index of max value.
+And then the host testify whether the kernel function results are right or not.
+The hardware-accelerated kernel implements the Smith-Waterman algorithm on FPGA.
+We place particular emphasis on the ability to process database string of any lengths effectively, as this would be required to make the design more general and scalable.

 ### CNN Network